Arizona sheriff facing long odds after gay outing

 Babeu denies any wrongdoing, and has vowed to continue his battle for the GOP nomination in an extremely conservative rural congressional district.
 He recognizes he is fighting an uphill battle, especially in a state where family values, as defined by a large evangelical Christian and Mormon population, often battle fierce, anti-immigrant beliefs to define conservatism.

-At a lengthy press conference, Babeu said he hopes voters will stick with him.
+At a lengthy press conference, Babeu said he hopes voters will overlook his personal lifestyle and stick with him.

-His competitors think that's unlikely.
-Arizona Sen. Ron Gould says Babeu is sure to lose major support among the family-values voters who oppose gay marriage.
+His competitors think voters will reject him, with Arizona Sen. Ron Gould saying he's sure to lose major support among the family-values voters who oppose gay marriage.